 Our approach follows the analysis outlined in Section 2 of \cite{2017MNRAS.468.3223X} (also see Chapter 8.8 of \citealt{1999ssd..book.....M}).
 We first focus on the situation that the mass of the inner planet is much lower than the outer one ($m_{\rm i}{\ll}m_{\rm o}$, $q{\ll}1$).
 In the absence of planet-disk interactions, the system's Hamiltonian $H$ near the $j$:$j-1$ MMR can be expressed as

 where

-The first two parameters are a pair of conjugate coordinate and momentum, where $\varphi$ is the resonant angle and $\Phi$ represents the angular momentum deficit (AMD).
-The third parameter, $\eta$ is the dimensionless that quantifies the deviation level from the exact resonance.
+The first two parameters are a pair of conjugate coordinates and momentum, where $\varphi$ is the resonant angle and $\Phi$ represents the angular momentum deficit (AMD).
+The third parameter, $\eta$, is dimensionless and quantifies the deviation level from the exact resonance.
 The orbital period ratio of the two planets is the exact integer ratio at $\eta{=}0$.
-The initial semi-major axis ratio of the two planet $ \alpha_{\rm 0} \equiv \alpha [1+(j-1)e_{\rm i}^2]$ is the conjugate momentum of a fast angle, which can be derived from Eq.8-92 of \cite{1999ssd..book.....M}.
+The initial semi-major axis ratio of the two planets $ \alpha_{\rm 0} \equiv \alpha [1+(j-1)e_{\rm i}^2]$ is the conjugate momentum of a fast angle, which can be derived from Eq.8-92 of \cite{1999ssd..book.....M}.
 We note that in the absence of planet-disk interactions, the parameters $\eta$ and $\alpha_{0}$ remain constant.

-As we will demonstrate later, the effects of planet-disk interaction ($\tau_{\rm a}, \tau_{\rm e}$) determines the stability of the planet pair in resonance.